Pentagon Federal Credit Union: Expansion

 In 2017, Pentagon Federal initiated merger talks with Scranton, Pennsylvania-based Valor Credit Union.
 Valor reported net losses of $2.4 million and $2.25 million in last year’s second and third quarters, which initiated talks of merger with PenFed.
 The merger was approved by Valor members, and on April 1, 2017, Valor officially merged with PenFed.

+On January 1, 2019 an emergency merger took effect and Progressive Credit union merged with PenFed.
+Progressive Credit Union held taxi medallion loans that led to the credit union's declining revenues.
+The merger gave PenFed and open charter, allowing anyone nationwide to join the once only military affiliated member credit union.

 In February 2019, McGraw-Hill Federal Credit Union announced plans to merge with PenFed, completing to convert customers to those of PenFed on May 1, 2019.
 The former McGraw-Hill branch in East Windsor, New Jersey, currently operates as a PenFed branch as of September 2019.

+In December 2020, Post Office Credit Union in Madison, Wis., voted in favor to merge with PenFed.

+In April 2021, due to its deteriorating financial performance Aspire Federal Credit Union in Clark, N.J merged with PenFed. the merger was completed on April 1, 2021 and was originally approved on February 22, 2021 by regulators.

 PenFed Foundation

 The PenFed Foundation was founded in 2001 by leadership from PenFed Credit Union.

 The mission of the PenFed Foundation for Military Heroes is to empower military service members, veterans and their communities with the skills and resources to realize financial stability and opportunity.

 The PenFed Foundation has helped more than 140,000 military families since 2001.

-In April 2019, four-star Retired General John W. “Mick” Nicholson, Jr. became president of the PenFed Foundation, serving in this capacity until January 2022.
+In April 2019, four-star retired general John W. “Mick” Nicholson, Jr. became president of the PenFed Foundation, serving in this capacity until January 2022.

 In March 2020, the PenFed Foundation became the first veteran service organization to launch a COVID-19 emergency relief program open to all service members and veterans and received 6,000 applications in four days.

 In June 2020, CNN included PenFed Foundation in its list of nonprofits to support during the COVID-19 pandemic.

 The PenFed Foundation was recognized as one of Survey Monkey’s top 4 organizations providing COVID-19 relief.

 The PenFed Foundation was also honored as the Nonprofit of the Year in July 2020 by the Northern Virginia Chamber of Commerce.

 In August 2020, Business Insider recommended PenFed Foundation as one of 8 nonprofits to donate to during the COVID-19 pandemic.

 In August 2020, PenFed Foundation was also named a Top 20 Nonprofit Champion by Military Spouse Magazine.